evedex-official/exchange-contracts/demo/README.md

 ## Accounts

 When local node starts, it shares 20 account private keys.
+These private keys are used in demo app.

-First 7 accounts are reserved for system roles and topped up with USDT and BTC mocks in `dex-deploy.js` script.
+First 5 accounts are reserved for system roles and topped up with USDT and BTC mocks in `dex-deploy.js` script.

 0 - deployer
 1 - alice
 2 - bob
 3 - matcher
 4 - liquidator
-5 - alice session
-6 - bob session

-These private keys are used in demo app.
+Rest of accounts are available as session wallets.